DON’T FORGET TO CHECK OUT THE SPECIAL OFFERS PAGE – WHAT YOU’RE LOOKING FOR MIGHT JUST BE THERE!

 Nothing ever seemed either just right or straightforward.

-But since Pebbles and Islay have been on the scene, we’ve discovered some doggy sleeping bags.
-On sale in the States (although they have recently stopped shipping to the UK) and rather expensive, we nevertheless invested in some.
+But since Pebbles and Islay have been on the scene, we discovered some doggy sleeping bags.
+On sale in the States (they stopped shipping to the UK some years back) and rather expensive, we nevertheless invested in some.

-To complement the bags, they also have summer weight fleecey PJs and winter weight fleecey PJs.
+To complement the bags, they also have summer weight PJs and winter weight PJs.

 They are bucket shaped and function rather like a cross between a soft bed and a sleeping bag.
 Whatever the diameter of the bed, the sides are the same height ie: a 27″ diameter bed has 27″ high sides, a 20″ diameter one has 20″ high sides etc. In soft bed form, with the sides folded down, they can simply be sat or laid in.

 The medium sized bag that I’ve made most of (shown in these photos), has a base with a diameter of 27″ and seems to suit most average sized dogs.
-It weighs approximately 750g to 800g – being all handmade they can differ slightly – and easily packs into the supplied compression sack.
+The 27″ ones weigh approximately 750g – being all handmade they can differ slightly – and easily pack into the supplied compression sack.

-All the bags I make have synthetic insulation – I don’t really see down as being a viable option for potentially muddy, wet canines.
+The bags I make have synthetic insulation – I don’t really see down as being a viable option for potentially muddy, wet canines.
+This is partly because down clumps when wet, loses efficiency and would be difficult to dry out in the field, and also, synthetic bags are much easier to regularly wash and dry successfully at home.

 Pebbles and Islay have both made a video each on how to use a Woof Bag.
 If you would like to watch them, click here.
 Most folk seem to practice using them in the house a few times before taking them camping.
 As well as getting them used to it, it gets their scent on it.